-There must be one and only one path description keyword between a [Begin ICM Model] and [End ICM Model] keyword pair.
 The [Nodal Path Description] and [Tree Path Description] keywords are mutually exclusive and only one of them can be used between a [Begin ICM Model] and [End ICM Model] keyword pair.
 However, these keywords may appear more than once and may be used together within one file.

 A path description begins with the subparameter Model\PinMap, which points to the [ICM Pin Map] used for one end of the interconnect.
 This is followed by one or more Section subparameters.
 The electrical properties of an interconnect are contained in the [ICM Section] matrix(s) pointed to by the Section subparameter.
-Branches or "tee" connections are indicated by the "Fork" and "End\fork" subparameters.
+Branches or "T" connections are indicated by the "Fork" and "End\fork" subparameters.
 Finally, a path description is terminated by a Model\PinMap subparameter.